 Fertility Success using Visualisation

-65% of the women went on to have a successful full-term pregnancy after hypnotherapy.
+After hypnotherapy 65% of the women had a successful full-term pregnancy.
 European Journal of Clinical Hypnosis, 1994.

-Study 2: Hypnosis for Fertility based on imagery and relaxation was successful in facilitating pregnancy.
+In this study Hypnosis for Fertility with an emphasis on relaxation and imagery was found to be successful in facilitating pregnancy.

-The treatment resulted in beneficial modification of attitude, optimism, and mind-body interaction.
+It was reported that the sessions were beneficial in terms of attitude, optimism, and mind-body interaction.
 The American Journal of Clinical Hypnosis.